popwandee/lprserver_v3/v1_3/docs/plan.md

 modify camera to display meta data instead of frame count or avg fps add websocket

-create web server to manage with cursor background
+create LPR web server to manage with cursor background Create AICAMERA Standalone for demo